Oakland Zoo Closed — Effective Tuesday, March 17

 The California Department of Public Health is the lead agency in public health crisis situations in our state and provides public facilities direction on how to manage responses.
 We are continuing to work closely with the California Department of Public Health and Alameda County Public Health Department so we can respond quickly to any changes in their recommendations, guidance, and direction.
 We will remain in active contact with the Department of Health officials.

-Oakland Zoo is closed March 17 and will re-open when the 'shelter in place' order is lifted or when the County of Alameda allows us to.
-Any changes to our operating hours will also be posted on our social media profiles (Facebook, Instagram, and Twitter).
+Oakland Zoo is closed March 17 and will re-open soon, when the County of Alameda allows us to.
+Updates, announcements, and any changes to our operating hours will be posted here and also on our social media profiles (Facebook, Instagram, and Twitter).

 As is the case with other attendance-driven cultural institutions across the nation, without attendance revenue and the kinds of additional support that many nonprofit organizations like ours rely on, Oakland Zoo will be in dire financial straits for many months to come.
-We are able to pay all of our staff their wages through March, but have reached the inevitable moment for extensive layoffs, reduced work hours for critical staff, and pay-cuts Zoo-wide, at every level.
+With temporary relief through the federal Payroll Protection Program we are able to pay all of our full time staff their wages through May.
+The Zoo made the difficult decision to lay off part-time and seasonal employees effective April 1.
 We will continue to prioritize the pay and continuity of our essential animal care and veterinary staff to ensure that our animals are cared for.
 We understand that many of you are personally facing the same challenge, but if you’re able, please consider making a donation to our Animal Care Fund to help the Zoo sustain our animal care operations.
-Please watch Dr. Parrott's personal message to Zoo staff to learn more about the current situation.

 We remain committed to providing world-class animal care to our more than 750 animals.
 Animal Care and Veterinary Hospital staff taking care of wildlife and maintaining other critical systems will remain active on grounds.